Skip to content

 AI agent configuration has no equivalent.
 Until now.

-AI coding agents — GitHub Copilot, Claude, Cursor, Codex, Gemini — are only as good as the context they receive.
+AI coding agents — GitHub Copilot, Claude, Cursor, OpenCode, Codex, Gemini — are only as good as the context they receive.
 That context is made up of instructions, skills, prompts, agent definitions, hooks, plugins, and MCP server configurations.

 Today, teams manage this context by hand: